akleinhesselink/akleinhesselink.github.io/content/home/teaching.md

 I am trained instructor for [The Carpentries](https://carpentries.org/).
 In spring of 20218, I led a Software Carpentry workshop for the Ecology and Evolutionary Biology Department at UCLA [UCLA  EEB 2018-4-7](https://ucla-data-archive.github.io/2018-04-07-ucla-eeb/).
 Our workshop focused on teaching the basics of the [unix shell](http://swcarpentry.github.io/shell-novice/), [git and github](http://swcarpentry.github.io/git-novice/) for coding collaboration and [R](http://swcarpentry.github.io/r-novice-gapminder/) for data analysis, data visualization and GIS.

+### Environmental Education

+I have a deep commitment to teaching ecology and natural history to the general public and to K-12 students.
+From 2009 to 2010 I volunteered as Vice President and led environmental education and birdwatching field trips for elementary school students for [San Francisco Nature Education](http://sfnature.org/).
+While working in the Golden Gate National Parks Conservancy I served as a mentor for the [LINC Program](https://www.parksconservancy.org/programs/linc-summer-high-school-program) which provides summer-long work and education experiences for highschool students within Golden Gate National Recreation Area.

+I lead weekly [birdwatching field trips on campus](https://www.botgard.ucla.edu/event/bruin-birding-club-fall-migration-garden-walks-5/) for the UCLA Bruin Audubon Society (recently [featured in the Daily Bruin](https://dailybruin.com/2019/11/15/bruin-audubon-society-and-birding-club-makes-bird-watching-a-hoot-for-students/)).
+I also have been involved as a board member and trip leader for the UCLA Bruin Naturalist Club.

 ### Undergraduate Mentoring